Incoming Undergraduate Students

 - demonstrate financial need, except for some loan programs.

-All your financial aid applications must be submitted no later than March 1st.
+Filing your FAFSA by the application priority dat will allow us to provide you with a financial aid award when award notifications begin.
 While not required, families should make every effort to complete their federal tax returns prior to filing their financial aid applications since this will simplify the process.
 If families are unable to complete their tax returns prior to filing, estimated figures can be used; although, families should make any appropriate adjustments if the income information is different.

 Go to Step 3The Student Aid Report (SAR)